What is “Appification”?

 Web deployment and application building has begun to germinate some new definitions for old terms, and in some cases spawned brand new ones.
 Words like “appification,” “webification,” “democratization” and their related verb forms are becoming increasingly added to the software lexicon.

-Appification has most often been associated with the rapidly emerging mobile environment (see http://www.igi-global.com/dictionary/appification/50128), where an application (program), is packaged so it can be used on mobile devices (as an installed program or a software-as-a-service, SaaS).
+Appification has most often been associated with the rapidly emerging mobile environment, where an application (program), is packaged so it can be used on mobile devices (as an installed program or a software-as-a-service, SaaS).

 EASA is a leading web app creation tool that also “appify’s” software programs, but not in the sense of downloading an app onto your smart phone or onto your desktop.
 Rather, EASA-built web apps can be accessed from your smart phone or desktop directly via your browser (Safari, Chrome, IE, etc.) – with absolutely no software necessary, downloaded or otherwise, on that local device you are accessing the app from.
 In addition to greatly enhancing access, reliability is greatly enhanced, since the app is not dependent on any local software where mismatches in software releases, O.S. and settings can cause traditional apps to fail.
 A great example is Excel, where a particular spreadsheet may not work properly or at all if the version or settings of your local Excel does not match.

 Thus, appification in EASA is basically web-enabling software or complete workflows.
-With EASA, you build a custom, fit-for-purpose, web based GUI or user interface with little or no coding (EASA is a “Low-Code Development Platform“), and this web interface then communicates with the native software or process which performs its function and returns output data back to the web user interface.
+With EASA, you build a custom, fit-for-purpose, web based GUI or user interface with little or no coding, and this web interface then communicates with the native software or process (which is now running as a “backend” process eliminating direct access by users) which performs its function and returns output data back to the web user interface.
 This means the logic contained in your software is never directly touched by the user, and is thus secure from edits, IP loss and downloading.

 Interested in more information?